Second Fitna: Revolt of Husayn ibn Ali

 Husayn had considerable support in Kufa.
 The inhabitants of the town had fought the Umayyads and their Syrian allies during the First Fitna.
 They were dissatisfied with Hasan's abdication and strongly resented Umayyad rule.
 After the death of Hasan in 669, they had attempted unsuccessfully to interest Husayn in revolting against Mu'awiya.
-After the latter died, the pro-Alids of Kufa once again invited Husayn to lead them in revolt against Yazid.
+After Hasan died, the pro-Alids of Kufa once again invited Husayn to lead them in revolt against Yazid.
 To assess the situation, the Mecca-based Husayn sent his cousin Muslim ibn Aqil, who gained widespread support in Kufa and suggested Husayn join his sympathizers there.
 Yazid removed Nu'man ibn Bashir al-Ansari as governor due to his inaction over Ibn Aqil's activities and replaced him with Ubayd Allah ibn Ziyad, then governor of Basra.
 On Yazid's instructions, Ibn Ziyad suppressed the rebellion and executed Ibn Aqil.
 Encouraged by his cousin's letter, and unaware of his execution, Husayn left for Kufa.
 To track him down, Ibn Ziyad stationed troops along the routes leading to the city.
 He was intercepted at Karbala, a desert plain north of Kufa.
 Some 4,000 troops arrived later to force his submission to Yazid.
 After a few days of negotiations and his refusal to submit, Husayn was killed along with some 70 of his male companions in the Battle of Karbala on 10 October 680.